Jesus' first miracle, turning water into wine, reveals principles of the nature of Jesus' miraculous power and God's purpose in performing such signs.

-Only the apostle John records Jesus' healing of the man born blind, found in John 9, which shows Christ calling a people for Himself despite the efforts of the Jewish authorities to deter Him.
-Martin Collins covers a few major themes woven throughout this account.
+Only John records Jesus' healing of the man born blind, which shows Christ calling a people for Himself despite the efforts of the Jewish leaders to deter Him.

-The healing of the nobleman's son (John 4:46-54) is thought to be Jesus' first-recorded miracle of healing.
-Martin Collins uses the circumstances of this tremendous example of God's power to illustrate His ability and willingness to heal.
+The healing of the nobleman's son is thought to be Jesus' first-recorded miracle of healing.
+It illustrates His ability and willingness to heal.

 David Grabbe, asserting that the eight signs in the Book of John form a chiasm (where the first element corresponds to the last element, the second element to the second-to-the-last one, etc.) analyses the first and eighth signs.
 The first sign corrected t. . .